Join me in this October scripture study as we look up a Bible verse on trust each day and how we can learn to lean into the Lord.

 - Don’t let anything bad happen to my children.

-There’s nothing wrong with these prayers, but if you put your faith in God as your own personal genie, then your faith foundation will be rocked when things you pray for don’t pan out.
+There’s nothing wrong with these prayers, but if you put your faith in God as your own personal genie, then your faith foundation will be rocked when the things you pray for don’t pan out.

 God is our protector but his protection goes beyond our physical realm.
 God’s protection is also in the spiritual realm.
 He is fighting for us in ways we can’t even imagine.